 • Transcranial direct current stimulation (TDCS) facilities

-The department maintains excellent contact with local schools and hospitals for work in developmental psychology and neuropsychology and Edinburgh Zoo for behavioural animal research.
+The department maintains excellent contact with local schools and hospitals for work in developmental psychology and neuropsychology.
+There are also close links with the Home Office, the Prison and Probation Services, the Police and several zoos that allow behavioural animal research.

 Some or all of the PhD opportunities in this programme have funding attached.
 Applications for this programme are welcome from suitably qualified candidates worldwide.
 Funding may only be available to a limited set of nationalities and you should read the full programme details for further information.